Official-MoonDao/docusaurus/docs/roadmap.md

 sidebar_position: 2
 ---

 MoonDAO is currently in Phase 3 of its roadmap.
-Let's walk through MoonDAO's history, and get an idea of its tragectory.
+Let's walk through MoonDAO's history, and get an idea of its trajectory.

 ## 🌒 Moon Phase 1: Deploy Decentralized Governance of MoonDAO.

-This phase was focused on going from zero to one and create the MoonDAO community (mission, values, vision) and crowdraise for our first mission of sending a member to space.
+This phase was focused on going from zero to one and create the MoonDAO community (mission, values, vision) and crowdraising for our first mission of sending a member to space.
 We did so by deploying the $MOONEY token for decentralized governance of MoonDAO.
-The primary goal is to decentralize the governance of MoonDAO from the onset, and add the structure necessary to create an uncorruptable on-chain governance system. **There is no expectation of profit with this token, this token’s purpose is to coordinate our governance.**
+The primary goal is to decentralize the governance of MoonDAO from the onset, and add the structure necessary to create an incorruptable on-chain governance system. **There is no expectation of profit with this token, this token’s purpose is to coordinate our governance.**

 It is very important to note that **the core team has not pre-mined any tokens for ourselves.** We have not given “special terms” to any Venture Capitalists, Influencers, Angel Investors, Rich Friends or Family, or any other person.
 We are all being treated equally.